mslinesystem/IBTMaxCoin/README.md

 ----------------

 IBTMaxcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 30 secs block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - 7700000000 million total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 1 coins per block
- - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the IBTMaxcoin client sofware, see http://www.ibtmaxcoin.org.